Created by: Flamingo Toes Blog

 Materials (for Finished Quilt Size - 63" x 83")

-These fabric colors and prints are just suggestions!
+You can select any quilting fabric on fabric.com for this quilt.
+The colors below are just suggestions!
 You'll want a pretty light color for your background, then you’ll choose two highlighting fabrics that are a little different.
 Play with colors by saving swatches to the fabric.com Design Wall - this will let you look at them all in one easy spot!

 - Main Aqua Print in Background - 3 1/2 yards